Front-End Testing Handbook: Definition, Types, Resources, Checklists, and More

 Back-end testing includes checking for schema, CRUD operations, ACID properties, business rule compliance, security and performance.

-What is Back-End Testing important?
+Why is Back-End Testing important?

 Because it allows developers to catch errors and bugs early on in the development process.
 By catching these errors early, developers can save time and money by avoiding having to fix them later down the line.